bbauska/W3Cx-2of5/README.md

 If two selectors of different types (like tag and class) appear next to each other with no spacing separating them, then they form a specialized selector.
-To match, a candidate must match **both** rules.
+To match, a candidate must match <b>both</b> rules.
 If a tag selector is used, it must appear first.

 This is most useful with class and tag selectors, like so:

 ```
 blockquote.speech { font-color: green; }
 ```